MariaBayan-Dev/Landing-Page/README.md

 🔮 Future Improvements

-- Recreate it in React
-- Responsive Design
-- Add different features
-- Add dark mode
+- Connect the contact form to a backend service like Formspree to make it fully functional.
+- Add scroll-triggered animations using the Intersection Observer API to improve the visual experience.
+- Rebuild using React to practice component structure with a real-world UI layout.

 ## 🔗 Live Demo